 [Begin Documentation Template – Mental Health: Military Sexual Trauma (MST).]

-[Clinical Comment: This documentation template is appropriate for all patients in any clinical setting seen in the VHA; however, screening for MST must be done by a trained and licensed clinical provider as described below.]
+[Clinical Comment: This documentation template is appropriate for all patients seen in any clinical setting in the VHA; however, screening for MST must be done by a trained and licensed clinical provider as described below.]

 Knowledge Narrative